bgamari/ghc-wiki-import/status/apr18.md

-Andrey Mokhov, Zhen Zhang, Moritz Angermann, and Alp Mestanogullari have all been working on the finishing the last mile of the switch to GHC's new Shake-based build system, Hadrian.
+Andrey Mokhov, Zhen Zhang, Moritz Angermann, Alp Mestanogullari, Tamar Christina, Patrick Dougherty and Tao He have all been working on the finishing the last mile of the switch to GHC's new Shake-based build system, Hadrian.